 Portions of the Salt Lick Fire were identified as high priority in the Greater Yellowstone Coordinating Committee Whitebark Pine Strategy for restoration in the Greater Yellowstone Area (GYA).
-These areas were overlain with maps of severely burned portions of the fire and surveyed in 2013 to identify areas that were in need of planting (less than 200 whitebark pine trees per acre).
-Several polygons totaling 50 acres will be planted with 2-0 containerized whitebark pine seedlings in September 2014.
+These areas were overlaid with maps of severely burned portions and surveyed in 2013 to identify areas that were in need of planting (less than 200 whitebark pine trees per acre).
+Several polygons totaling 50 acres were planted with 2-0 containerized whitebark pine seedlings in September 2014.

 Why Whitebark Pine?